Parkesburg National Bank

-The Parkesburg National Bank is an historic, American bank building that is located in Parkesburg, Chester County, Pennsylvania.
+The Parkesburg National Bank is an historic bank building in Parkesburg, Chester County, Pennsylvania, United States.

 It was added to the National Register of Historic Places in 1980.

 History and architectural features

 This historic structure was built in two sections; the older dates to 1883 and the second to circa 1900.
 Both are three-story, brick structures that sit on banked basements.
 The older section has a patterned slate mansard roof with rounded dormer windows and was designed in the Second Empire style.
 The addition is faced in concrete, with floral patterns, a lion's head, and the bank's insignia.
 It generally represents the Classical Revival style.
 The building has been converted to apartments.

-It was added to the National Register of Historic Places in 1980.